yousefalm1/CelebGems/README.md

   - Price per item.
   - Quantity, with plus and minus buttons to adjust.
   - "Update" link to apply quantity changes.
   - "Delete" option to remove items from the bag.
+When they click it they will be given a pop up to confirm if they want to delete it.
 - At the bottom of the page, a "Grand Total" section displays the sum of all items in the bag, along with any applicable delivery fees.
 If no delivery fee is applicable, it shows as $0.00.
 - Once users are satisfied with their selection, they can proceed to checkout securely by clicking the "Secure Checkout" button.
 - Alternatively, users can continue shopping by clicking the "Keep Shopping" button, redirecting them to the all products page to explore further.